FULC LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Fulcrum Therapeutics, Inc. ("Fulcrum" or the "Company") ( FULC) of a class action securities lawsuit.
+NEW YORK, May 11, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Fulcrum Therapeutics, Inc. ("Fulcrum" or the "Company") (NASDAQ: FULC) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Fulcrum investors who were adversely affected by alleged securities fraud between March 3, 2022 and March 8, 2023.
 Follow the link below to get more information and be contacted by a member of our team: